100ashwin/HTML/README.md

 ## Introduction

-HTML (HyperText Markup Language) is the most basic building block of the Web.
-It defines the meaning and structure of web content.
-Other technologies besides HTML are generally used to describe a web page's appearance/presentation (CSS) or functionality/behavior (JavaScript).
+The word hypertext markup language is composed of the words “hypertext” and “markup language”.
+The term "hypertext" refers to the linking of text with other documents and “markup language” refers to a language that uses a set of tags.